austinmama/vpc-1/vpn-client-to-site-auth.md

    {: note}

 1. On the Your certificates page, follow these steps to import the certificate:

+**User didn't know where to go in the Secrets Manager menu.
+Says that he went to Support and that I should add the following information to this topic.
+**Are you importing a certificate or creating a certificate?
+Refer to: [Import certificates](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui#import-certificates) or [Order certificates](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui#order-certificates).**

    - Provide a certificate name.
    - Click **Browse** and select `./pki/issued/vpn-server.vpn.ibm.com.crt` as the certificate file.